drpicox/classroom--cities-game--2021/src/main/resources/blog/2021-11-24_buildings.md

 First we make sure that we have everything that we need:

  * Given that "leonard" is playing.
+ * Given that the "leonard" "city" "Capital" has built a "Gold mine"
  * Given that the "leonard" "city" "Capital" has built a "Gold vault"
  * Given that the "leonard" "city" "Capital" has resource "gold" count 5.
  * Go to the next player "leonard"